 Negative balances can occur when a transaction posts to your account, but the settled amount is greater than your available Bento account balance.

 For example, say you have $100 available in your Bento account balance, and you ring up a $100 dinner bill.
-So your card is preauthorized for $100.
-But since you received fantastic service, you decide to leave a $50 tip.
+Your card is pre-authorized for $100 but since you received fantastic service, you decide to leave a $50 tip.
 When the restaurant transaction settles, the posted amount is actually $150.
-Since you only had a $100 balance, your balance would fall into the negative (-$50)
+Since you only had a $100 balance, your balance would become negative (-$50)

 While this does not happen often, it is important to keep track of your balance and transfer funds as needed.
 To help track your balance, the Bento account holder can opt to receive alerts when the balance in the account falls below a certain threshold.

 Unresolved negative balances that remain on an account for over 10 business days are subject to account termination and further legal remedies may be pursued.